haberdashPI/vim-multi-repl/README.md

 ![Send Motion Video](vim-repl-motion.gif)

+Send the text specified by a motion to the REPL associated with this buffer.

 ### Run current file
 ```vim
 <Plug>(repl-run)
 ```
-Runs the current file in the REPL
+Runs the current file in the REPL associated with this buffer.
+Depends on language specific configuration (see below).

 ### Change directory
 ```vim
 <Plug>(repl-cd)
 ```

-Change REPL directory to that of the current buffer's file
+Change directory to that of the current buffer's file in the REPL associated with this buffer.
+Depends on language specific configuration (see below).

 ```vim
 <Plug>(repl-global-cd)